-It wasn’t until a leadership training session with The Alchemy Group that I finally got it.
+It wasn’t until a leadership training session with The Alchemy Group that I finally got it and realized a Leadership Hack.
 One of the principles they teach is, “You have to slow down to go fast.”

 You see, all those years I thought that slowing down meant taking longer to get to the destination.

 Instead, it’s really about slowing down in order to hear others’ thoughts and opinions.
 Slowing down to figure out which big levers you need to focus on to move the business forward – slowing down so that people understand you and can more easily follow you.

 Simon Sinek said it best – “Leaders eat last.”

 Eating last is really hard, though.
 It’s just like changing any other habit.
 You know you should.
 You know why it’s better.
 But it’s really frickin’ hard.